Nuckerr/KitPvPPlus-docs/docs/configs.md

 `kills`
 : Defines how many experience points a player should receive per kill.
 **Syntax:** `kills: number-of-experience-points`
+!!! note
-*Note: This should be a number with a decimal point.
+    This should be a number with a decimal point.
 E.g. `kills: 25.0`.
-Even if it is a whole number, it should still have the `.0` after it.*
+Even if it is a whole number, it should still have the `.0` after it.

 `filler-item`
 : This defines the item that should fill in the gaps in the inventory GUI.